 The parade and festival is presented by the Lebanon Area Chamber of Commerce and the City of Lebanon, with local celebrities Frank Marzullo from the Fox 19 Morning News, Tim Anderson, lead singer of The Naked Karate Girls, and Savannah Shafer, communications professional and president of UptownPR in Lebanon, Ohio.

 The Ohio Horseman’s Council is actively involved each year, and the Volunteer Teacher’s Association from Lebanon Schools provides food and beverages for the parade participants.

 Each parade will last about an hour.
 The two-and-a-half to three-mile parade route circles throughout the downtown Lebanon central business district.
 The parade kicks off at the corner of Broadway and Oakwood in front of Berry Intermediate School.

-In between the parades, entertainment will include live performances on the main stage on Broadway Street, train rides on the Lebanon Mason Monroe Railroad’s North Pole Express, a church open house, and pictures with Santa from 10:30 a.m. to noon and 4 to 6 p.m.
-There will be a Living Nativity scene from 6 to 8:30 p.m. at the Lebanon Presbyterian Church, and the historic Glendower Mansion will be open for Christmas at Glendower.
-Lebanon author Beth Gully will be present for a reading and book signing at the Golden Lamb Gazebo from 11 a.m. to noon and 5 to 6 p.m.
-The Arts Council of Lebanon will present a free art exhibit from 11 a.m. to 6 p.m. titled, “An American Illustrator,” by C.F.
-Payne.
-Payne will be available throughout the day.
+In between the parades, entertainment will include live performances on the main stage on Broadway Street, train rides on the Lebanon Mason Monroe Railroad’s North Pole Express and pictures with Santa from 10:30 a.m. to noon and 4-6 p.m.
+There will be a Living Nativity scene from 6 to 8:30 p.m. at the Lebanon Presbyterian Church, and the historic Glendower Mansion will be open for Christmas from noon to 4 p.m.
+Lebanon author Beth Gully will be present for a reading and book signing at the Golden Lamb Gazebo from 11 a.m. to noon and 5-6 p.m.

 Attendees can also visit the many boutique and specialty shops.